 The most commonly used feature in foreground object detection is pixel intensity or color.
-In video sequences with a stationary background, deviations of pixel intensity or color values over time can be modeled by a Gaussian distribution function.
-A simplistic approach is to compute the average of intensity at each pixel position, find the difference of pixel intensities at each frame with this average, and simply threshold the results.
-Using adaptive filters for modeling gradual changes in the scene illumination is the approach employed in Ref.
-22, while Kalman filtering is used in Ref.
-23, and a linear prediction using a Wiener filter is proposed in Ref.
-24. Other features, such as block features and edge features, are also used to model the background.
+In video sequences with stationary background, deviations of pixel intensity or color values over time can be modeled by a Gaussian distribution function.
+A simplistic approach is to compute the average of intensity at each pixel position, find the difference of pixel intensities at each frame with this average and simply threshold the results.
+Using adaptive filters for modeling gradual changes in the scene illumination is the approach employed in [22], while Kalman filtering is used in [23], and a linear prediction using a Wiener filter is proposed in [24].
+Other features such as block features [25] and edge features [26] are also used to model the background.

-However, because of inherent changes in the background, such as fluctuations in monitors and fluorescent lights, waving flags and trees, or water surfaces, the background may not be completely stationary.
+However, because of inherent changes in the background, such as fluctuations in monitors and fluorescent lights, waving flags and trees, water surfaces, etc. the background may not be completely stationary.
 In the presence of these types of backgrounds, referred to as quasi-stationary, more complex background modeling techniques are required.

 In parametric background modeling methods, the model is assumed to follow a specific distribution whose parameters must be determined.
-Mixtures of Gaussians are used in Ref.
-27; in order to find the parameters that characterize the mixtures of Gaussians, an expectation maximization (EM) algorithm is employed, while the adaptation of parameters can be achieved using an incremental version of the EM algorithm.
-A Bayesian framework that incorporates spectral, spatial, and temporal features to characterize the background appearance is proposed in Ref.
-28. In order to model the variations of the background as different states for distinct situations (e.g. sunlight versus shadow), HMMs are used in Refs.
-29 and 30.
+Mixtures of Gaussians are used in [27]; in order to find the parameters that characterize the mixtures of Gaussians, an Expectation Maximization (EM) algorithm is employed, while the adaptation of parameters can be achieved using an incremental version of the EM algorithm.
+A Bayesian framework that incorporates spectral, spatial and temporal features to characterize the background appearance is proposed in [28].
+In order to model the variations of the background as different states for distinct situations (e.g., sunlight vs. shadow), Hidden Markov Models are used in [29] and [30].

-As opposed to this trend, one of the most successful approaches in background modeling proposes a nonparametric model.
+As opposed to this trend, one of the most successful approaches in background modeling [31] proposes a non-parametric model.
 The background representation is drawn by estimating the probability density function of each pixel, by using a kernel density estimation technique.

 The background model.
-In this work, we use the more general nonparametric modeling, which estimates the density directly from the data, without any assumptions about the underlying distribution.
-This avoids having to choose a specific model (which may be incorrect or too restrictive) and estimating its distribution parameters.
-It also addresses the problem of background multimodality, leading to significant robustness in the presence of quasi-stationary backgrounds.
-At the same time, it allows enough generality for handling a wide variety of scenarios without the need to manually fine-tune various parameters for each scene type, as all thresholds used in detection are estimated during model acquisition.
+In this work, we use the more general non-parametric modeling, which estimates the density directly from the data, without any assumptions about the underlying distribution.
+This avoids having to choose a specific model (that may be incorrect or too restricting) and estimating its distribution parameters.
+It also addresses the problem of background multi-modality, leading to significant robustness in the presence of quasi-stationary backgrounds.
+At the same time, it allows enough generality for handling a wide variety of scenarios without the need to manually finetune various parameters for each scene type, as all thresholds used in detection are estimated during model acquisition.

-However, the method described in Ref.
-31 is still dependent on the number of image frames used as samples for estimating the background model.
+However, the method described in [31] is still dependent on the number of image frames used as samples for estimating the background model.
 Choosing a small number of frames for the model increases speed, while it does not incorporate enough history for the pixel, resulting in a less accurate model.
 Increasing the number of frames improves the model accuracy but at the cost of higher memory requirements and slower convergence.
 This becomes apparent especially in the case of slowly changing backgrounds, where a large number of samples would be needed for accurate modeling.
-In general, the nonparametric kernel density estimation tends to be memory- and time-consuming, as for each pixel in each frame the system has to compute the average of all kernels centered at each training sample.
+In general, the non-parametric kernel density estimation tends to be memory and time consuming, as for each pixel in each frame the system has to compute the average of all kernels centered at each training sample.